 I’ve found that many people overcook salmon, but when you’re poaching it, if you keep it to five to six minutes and remove the fillets immediately when they are done, your salmon will melt in your mouth.

-For this poached salmon in curried coconut milk, I rely on ginger, garlic and lemongrass to gently perfume the sweet coconut milk.
-The red curry paste is where most of the flavour of this dish comes from, and it’s the perfect way to add a ton of flavour with really no effort.
+For this poached salmon in curried coconut milk, I was inspired by Thai flavours like ginger, garlic and lemongrass to gently perfume the sweet coconut milk.
+The Thai red curry paste is where most of the flavour of this dish comes from, and it’s the perfect way to add a ton of flavour with really no effort.